Comings and goings in full as Rishi Sunak embarks on Cabinet reshuffle

 James Cleverly – Foreign Secretary

-James Cleverly has been re-appointed as Foreign Secretary despite being an old ally of Boris Johnson and staunch backer of Liz Truss.
+James Cleverly has been re-appointed as Foreign Secretary despite being an old ally of Mr Johnson and staunch backer of Liz Truss.

 Mr Cleverly backed Mr Sunak in the most recent leadership contest, saying he was the candidate with “most experience” at the top of Government.